Talalqasimi11/cricket-league-app/PRD.md

 - Mark match as completed
 - Determine winner based on runs
 - Update team statistics (matches_played, matches_won)
-- Only captain of participating team can finalize
+- Only team owner of participating team can finalize
 - All innings should be completed

 **Technical Specifications:**